Skip to main content

 Skedda allows you to set up check-in rules that:

-2. Force users confirm that they're still planning on honoring their booking (optionally include further confirmation items).
+• Force users to confirm that they're still planning on honoring their booking (optionally include further confirmation items).

-3. Release/delete their booking if they don't check-in (optional).
+• Release/delete their booking if they don't check in (optional).

 These automations solve the "no-show" problem!
 They free up your spaces for others to use when the time would otherwise go to waste.
 They additionally save countless hours of manual policing work by administrators, giving you confidence about the real attendance status of bookings at any given time.

-The check-in feature is included in the Skedda Premium plan.
-If you have an existing non-Premium Skedda account, please reach out to our team to discuss the upgrade.
+The check-in feature is included in the Plus and Premier Plans.
+If you have an existing Flex or Starter Skedda account, please reach out to our team to discuss the upgrade.

 Example check-in scenario